alexrod61/starter-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include data science, design and analysis of computer experiments, and statistical consulting.

-istributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
 - Data Science.
-- Design and Analysis of Computer Experiments
+- Design and Analysis of Computer Experiments.
 - Statistical Consulting.
 - Data Visualization.